Allabakshu-shaik/ADP-JavaPOC-s/ONE-TIME_CERTS_SETUP.md

 ## 1. Make a new key file with .pem extension

-Ex: Copy contents of apiclient_iat.key to apiclient_key.pem
+Ex: Copy contents of apiclient_iat.key to apiclient_key.pem..

 ## 2. Generate .pkcs12 file from provided pem and key files using openssl command